ubc-library-rc/gis-intro-leaflet/content/hands-on1.md

 ---
 # Open Data in Code Editor

 *1*{: .circle .circle-purple} First open the Visual Studio Code (VS Code) application.
 To open `webmapping-workshop` with VS Code, select Open... from the Welcome Page and navigate to your data folder is stored on your computer.
-Select it (but don't click into it) and hit Open.
-You can also click the Open Folder button in the Explorer pane, or press command + O. If you are having any trouble, ensure your data folder is unzipped.
+Select it (but don't click *into* it) and hit Open.
+You can also click the Open Folder button in the Explorer pane, or press `command + O`. **If you are having any trouble, ensure your data folder is unzipped.**

 ![opening folder in vs code](./images/open-folder-vscode.png)